Building Distinctive Brand Assets: The Key to a Strong Brand Identity

 In summary, distinctive brand assets are essential to building a memorable, strong brand.

-Focusing on a few key brand assets and showcasing them repeatedly and consistently across all your brand touchpoints can ensure your brand is instantly recognised.
+Focusing on a few key brand assets and using them repeatedly and consistently across all your brand touchpoints can ensure your brand is instantly recognised.

 If you enjoyed this article, you will also enjoy Jenni Romanuik’s book “Building Distinctive Brand Assets.